kytk/l4n-HCPpipelines/README.md

 ## English

 Lin4Neuro is a customized Ubuntu-based Linux distribution for neuroimaging analysis.
-This Docker container includes the Human Connectome Project (HCP) Pipeline and all necessary neuroimaging software tools.
+This Docker container includes the Human Connectome Project (HCP) Pipelines and all necessary neuroimaging software tools.

 ### Included Software